pakistani-women-in-computing/wtm-resources/wtm-scholar-faq.md

 ### What's the application link?
 [Apply Now](https://cseduapplication.withgoogle.com/applications/wtmapac2019/create-application/edit)

-## WTM Scholars Program - Pakistan Specific Questions
+## WTM Scholars Program - Pakistan
 ### Can students from Pakistan apply?
 Yes, students from Pakistan are eligible to apply for the Scholars Program under the Asia Pacific (APAC) region.